vinayhegde1990/initial-workstation-config/README.md

 3. For a new Tmux session, the changes will automatically apply themselves.

 ## References
-All due credit to each of those individuals who maintain diverse open source tools without which building this project would have been impossible.
-For quick synopsis, they're classified into categories above.
+Cheers to respective maintainers of cited resources without which creating this repo would've been impossible.